 You’re Realistic About Your Resources

-When launching a beauty business, or any business for that matter, it’s easy to get carried away with how exciting it is and forget to be realistic about what you’re willing to put into your business.
+When you launch a beauty brand, or any business for that matter, it’s easy to get carried away with how exciting it is and forget to be realistic about what you’re willing to put into your business.
 You must be realistic about how much time, money, and energy you are willing to give to your new business.

 How much money are you willing to invest or borrow to make your business work?
 How much time and energy do you have to dedicate to your business?
 Is this a side project or a full-time gig?